kailash-manasarovar/statement/docs/index.md

 ![Katharine Murphy plays the piano at the boat club in Dénia in 2015](content/images/katharine-pianist.jpg){width=70%}

-- Having a background in music, piano and a Bachelor of Arts in Performing Arts, I had enormous respect for the teachers and staff at the conservatory of Dénia.
+- Having a background in music, piano, and a Bachelor of Arts in Performing Arts, I had enormous respect for the teachers and staff at the conservatory of Dénia.
-- The standard of teaching was second-to-none and studying the piano there was, I believed, an enormous privilege.
+- The standard of teaching was second-to-none and studying the piano with them was, I believed, an enormous privilege.
 - I always felt Dénia was my safe place; a special, magical place where I felt at home.

 ![Dénia](content/images/denia.avif)

-- I had no notion of the ugly underbelly of this place; about how women and children are unsafe even at school.
+- I had no notion of the ugly underbelly of this place; about how women and children are unsafe even at government learning establishments.
 - It was inconceivable to me that the professional, well-educated, friendly, apparently normal Spanish people I interacted with on a daily basis were happily sacrificing women and children and babies to their never-satiated gods of porn.
 - Is it possible God had another reason for me to be there, a good one?